This proposal adds several function properties to the

 The IsWellFormedCurrencyCode abstract operation verifies that the currency argument (which must be a String value) represents a well-formed 3-letter ISO currency code.
 The following steps are taken:

-The ECMAScript 2021 Internationalization API Specification identifies time zones using the Zone and Link names of the IANA Time Zone Database.
-Their canonical form is the corresponding Zone name in the casing used in the IANA Time Zone Database.
+The ECMAScript 2023 Internationalization API Specification identifies time zones using the Zone and Link names of the IANA Time Zone Database.
+Their canonical form is the corresponding Zone name in the casing used in the IANA Time Zone Database except as specifically overridden by

-The ECMAScript 2021 Internationalization API Specification identifies measurement units using a core unit identifier as defined by Unicode Technical Standard #35, Part 2, Section 6.
-Their canonical form is a string containing all lowercase letters with zero or more hyphens.
+The ECMAScript 2023 Internationalization API Specification identifies measurement units using a core unit identifier (or equivalently core unit ID) as defined by Unicode Technical Standard #35, Part 2, Section 6.2.
+Their canonical form is a string containing only Unicode Basic Latin lowercase letters (U+0061 LATIN SMALL LETTER A through U+007A LATIN SMALL LETTER Z) with zero or more medial hyphens (U+002D HYPHEN-MINUS).

-Only a limited set of core unit identifiers are allowed.
-An illegal core unit identifier results in a RangeError.
+Only a limited set of core unit identifiers are sanctioned.
+Attempting to use an unsanctioned core unit identifier results in a RangeError.

 getCanonicalLocales method is called with argument locales, the following steps are taken: